-Make two filters for every crystal tube needed.
+Make two pipette filters for every crystal tube needed.

-Adding the Sample to the crystal tube
+Adding the Sample to the Crystal Tube:

 Dissolve the compound (tetraphenylporphyrin, 10 mg) in 0.75 mL of solvent (dichloromethane).

-With a , gently add the mixture to the top of the tube, by passing it through the filter.
+With a pipette, gently add the mixture to the top of the tube, by passing it through the filter.

+The particles are filtered out to avoid the creation of nucleation sites, which can lead to small multiple crystals instead of the desired larger single crystals.

-Once the sample has been placed in the crystal tube, very slowly and gently, add the anti-solvent (1.5 mL of methanol) to the tube through a new filter .
+Once the sample has been placed in the crystal tube, very slowly and gently, add the anti-solvent (1.5 mL of methanol) to the tube through a new filter pipette.
 Allow the anti-solvent to slowly layer on the previously-added solution (Figure 2).
+Do not use a bulb to push the solvent through the pipette, instead allow the solvent to flow through the filter by itself.

 Make sure that solvent of higher density is added to the crystal tube first.

 Check that the two solvents are miscible with each other.
+This is done prior to addition of the solvent.

 Seal the tube with an NMR cap.